SystemsApproach/private5g/radio.rst

 preparing and transmitting a sequence of PRBs.

-Note that OFDMA is not a coding/modulation algorithm, but instead provides a framework for selecting a specific coding and modulator for each subcarrier frequency.
-QAM is one common example modulator.
+Note that OFDMA is not a coding/modulation algorithm, but instead provides a framework for selecting a specific coding and modulation for each subcarrier frequency.
+QAM is one common example modulation.
 It is the scheduler’s responsibility to select the modulation to use for each PRB, based on the CQI feedback it has received.
 The scheduler also selects the coding on a per-PRB basis, for example, by how it sets the